-Office boards come in a vast and varied selection, which means there’s a lot to choose from, and narrowing it down can be tough.
-First, consider what type of room you’ll be using the board in and how often you’ll be using it.
+Office boards come in many styles, which means there are many options and narrowing it down can be tough.
+First, consider what type of room you’ll use the board in and how often you’ll use it.
 Next, read our comprehensive guide to find the best board for you and your office.

-Whiteboards have a glass, melamine or porcelain surface meant to be written on with a dry erase marker.
-Whiteboards can be found in any area of the office and are ideal for expressing temporary messages to co-workers.
+Whiteboards have a glass, melamine, or porcelain surface meant to be written on with a dry erase marker.
+You can find whiteboards in any area of the office as they’re ideal for expressing temporary messages to coworkers.

-Bulletin boards are open or enclosed boards that have a fabric, vinyl or cork surface used for pinning up paper with thumbtacks.
-Bulletin boards are used in many areas of the office, but are especially useful in common areas wherein announcements are made in passing.
+Bulletin boards are open or enclosed boards with a fabric, vinyl, or cork surface used for pinning up paper and other lightweight items with thumbtacks.
+Bulletin boards are used in many areas of the office but are especially useful in common areas for announcements.

-Announcement Boards are bulletin boards that are enclosed, usually by a glass door.
-This keeps posted announcements visible while protecting them from theft or from the elements in an outdoor setting.
-The door or doors may or may not be lockable.
+Announcement boards are enclosed bulletin boards.
+They typically have a glass door that keeps posted announcements visible while protecting them from theft or damage from the elements in an outdoor setting.
+The door or doors may be lockable.

 Message centers are freestanding multi-bulletin board units that display information on all sides.
-These are typically seen in common areas, including outdoor spaces wherein people are expected to approach from all angles.
+These are typically seen in common areas, including outdoor spaces where people are expected to approach from all angles.

 Map rails are thin strips of cork or fabric material made to run along a wall.
-These are commonly seen in classrooms and hallways and are often used for displaying student artwork, learning materials and, of course, maps.
+These are commonly used in classrooms and hallways for displaying student artwork, learning materials, and, of course, maps.

 Directory boards, also called letter boards, are fabric boards with grooves that hold specially made letters.
-These boards are generally used to direct visitors in a lobby to which office is in which room in a large building.
+These boards generally help visitors in a lobby find a specific office in a large building.

 Melamine is a plastic material commonly used as a whiteboard surface.
-The primary benefit to melamine is that it is budget-friendly and lightweight, though it should be noted that this type of surface is more susceptible to staining, ghosting and denting, so it may need to be replaced every few years depending on how frequently it’s used.
-Melamine boards are often made with a steel backing that makes them magnetic.
+Melamine is budget-friendly and lightweight, but this type of surface is more susceptible to staining, ghosting, and denting, so you may need a replacement every few years, depending on how frequently it’s used.
+Melamine boards often feature a steel backing that makes them magnetic.

-Porcelain, or ceramic, is another common whiteboard surface.
-Although more expensive than melamine, it offers much greater durability and resistance to scratches and stains.
-Like melamine, porcelain boards are easy to write on and often magnetic, but because porcelain is less porous, the surface of the board is much less likely to succumb to ghosting.
+Porcelain (or ceramic) is another common whiteboard surface.
+Although more expensive than melamine, it offers greater durability and resistance to scratches and stains.
+Like melamine, porcelain boards are easy to write on and often magnetic, but because porcelain is less porous, the surface is less likely to succumb to ghosting.

 Glass is not porous at all, which makes it the most durable and most expensive option.
-Markers erase easily without smudging or ghosting, so you can count on these boards lasting for many years.
-Glass markerboards are usually frameless and available in many colors, which gives them a modern appearance that’s desirable in most offices.
+Markers erase easily without smudging or ghosting, so these boards should last for many years.
+Glass markerboards are usually frameless and available in many colors, which gives them a modern appearance most offices desire.

-Rubber behaves similarly to cork, but it is often preferred due to its eco-friendly design.
-Rubber is also better able to withstand the outdoor elements and does not support the growth of mold, mildew and bacteria in damp areas.
+Rubber behaves similarly to cork but is often preferred due to its eco-friendly design.
+Rubber is also better at withstanding the outdoor elements and does not support the growth of mold, mildew, and bacteria in damp areas.

-Fabric is another common bulletin board material and is often preferred due to the wide array of color and pattern options available in fabric.
-Fabric is often preferred over cork because it is able to better hide pinholes caused by thumbtacks.
+Fabric is another common bulletin board material.
+It’s often preferred due to the variety of colors and patterns available.
+Fabric is often preferred over cork because it better hides pinholes caused by thumbtacks.

 Vinyl bulletin boards are weatherproof and easy to clean, making them ideal for outdoor use.

-Enclosed boards are those with a door, which is usually made of glass and may or may not be lockable.
-These are ideal for use in outdoor settings where weather resistance is needed and in areas wherein announcements need to be protected from potential theft.
+Enclosed boards have a door, which is usually made of glass and may be lockable.
+These are ideal for use outdoors where weather resistance is needed and in areas where announcements need to be protected from potential theft.

-Mobile boards are boards that roll on casters, which are often lockable to keep the board in place while in use.
+Mobile boards roll on casters, which are often lockable to keep the board in place while in use.
 Mobile boards are often used in conference and training rooms with ever-changing layouts and as partitions between workstations.